Bhaskers-Blu-Org2/sarif-tutorials/docs/Authoring-good-SARIF.md

 But sometimes the importance of a feature depends on how the SARIF file will be used.
 For example, if it is the input to an automatic bug filing system, features which contribute to more informative, actionable bugs take on a greater importance.
 Usage scenarios aside, some optional features have proven in our experience to be particularly valuable, and we discuss those here as well.

-## The SARIF validation tool

-Many but not all of the best practices in this Appendix are enforced by the SARIF validation tool (the "validator").
+Many but not all of the recommendations in this Appendix are enforced by the SARIF validation tool (the "validator").
-You can run the validator on your own SARIF files to see how well they conform to best practices.
+You can run the validator on your SARIF files to see how well they conform to these recommendations.
 The Appendix ["The SARIF Validation Tool"](./SARIF-validation-tool.md) explains how to install and use the validator.

-## A list of best practices

-### Result messages should be "dynamic" rather than "static"
+## Result messages should be "dynamic" rather than "static"

 The Appendix ["Authoring rule metadata and result messages"](./Authoring-rule-metadata-and-result-messages.md) provides detailed guidance on authoring informative, actionable result messages.